 What Is Forex Trading and How Does It Work?

-The Forex market is arguably one of the most lucrative and traded markets in the world and since many market sectors depend on currency rates, the Forex market can also be an important and influential one to the overall economy.
-Therefore, gaining a broader understanding of the Forex market can help traders and investors understand the trajectory of the market as a whole.
+The Forex market is arguably one of the most lucrative and traded markets in the world.
+Since many market sectors depend on currency rates, it can also be important and influential for the overall economy.
+Therefore, gaining a broader understanding of the Forex market can help traders and investors understand its trajectory.

-So what is Forex trading, what moves its Forex prices, how do you read a Forex quote and how do you trade it with Plus500?
-Here’s what you need to know about the Forex market:
+So, what is Forex trading?
+What moves Forex prices?
+How do you read a Forex quote?
+And how do you trade it with Plus500?
+Here's what you need to know about the Forex market:

 What Is the Forex (Foreign Exchange) Market?

-The foreign exchange market, otherwise known as Forex, or FX, is essentially the global market in which the transaction (buying and selling) of currencies takes place.
+The foreign exchange market, otherwise known as Forex or FX, is essentially the global market in which currency transactions (buying and selling) take place.

-It is important that there are 3 main types of Forex markets and these are spot, forward, and Futures.
+It is important that there are three main types of Forex markets, and these are Spot, Forward, and Futures.

 Spot Forex

-As the name entails, spot Forex takes place on the spot, and it is one of the most practiced types of transactions.
-For example, when someone wants to travel abroad they usually transact their country’s national currency with the foreign currency of the country to which they intend to travel.
-Since this type of Forex market is immediate, this also means that the currencies are exchanged using the current market rate at the time of the transaction.
+As the name implies, Spot Forex takes place on the Spot, and it is one of the most practiced types of transactions.
+For example, when someone wants to travel abroad, they usually exchange their country's national currency for the foreign currency of the country to which they intend to travel.
+Since this type of Forex market is immediate, the currencies are exchanged using the current market rate at the time of the transaction.

 Futures Forex